wpinvestigative/arcos-api/README.md

 **Do you use [Docker](https://docs.docker.com/desktop/)?** Run the application yourself on your local machine with the command: `docker-compose up`.

+**Note: if you make alterations to the plumber.R file, you'll need to regenerate `./docs/openapi.json`.
+In order to host the API at `/arcos/`, this repo alters some plumber defaults, the location of its `openapi.json` among them.**

 |  **Data Files** | **What** |
 | --- | --- |
 |  data_dictionary.csv | Descriptions of every field in the ARCOS raw data |